larry-xue/larry-xue/README.md

 **This is larry, looking for a fullstack remote job**, part time is also acceptable.

 🤔️ My experience?
-I have 2 year experience in building and maintaining external control console, inner system and so on.
+I have 2 years experience in building and maintaining external control console, inner system and so on.

 🌬 What I can do?
 Typescript / Nest.js / Vue.js / React.js / Docker / Echarts